photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker compose up -d
 ```

 *Note that our examples use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.*
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible distributions.*

 Now open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.
 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.